samedayrules/ddns-update-client/README.md

 To produce a single executeable **file** that is decompressed and run in-place:

-`pyinstaller --onefile --add-data "ddnsupdate.kv;." ddnsupdate.pyw`
+`pyinstaller --onefile --icon favicon.256x256.ico --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

 To create a single **folder** where the executeable Python program will be stored:

-`pyinstaller --onedir --add-data "ddnsupdate.kv;." ddnsupdate.pyw`
+`pyinstaller --onedir --icon favicon.256x256.ico --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

 If manual changes are made to the `.spec` file, then run this afterwards: